usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 Because of differences in proposals, negotiations may result in an extensive dialog with one offeror and a much briefer one with another.
 In either case, however, you must treat each offeror equitably.

-###  Unique Aspects of Negotiations for Digital Services
+###  Unique aspects of negotiations for digital services

 When acquiring digital services, the Government needs to think and buy differently.
 As an example: The traditional model in which the Government owns or manages capital resources doesn’t apply with cloud services.
 Rather, cloud contracting is based on a consumption model, on paying for resources used on-demand.
 In digital services, a number of acquisition issues have emerged, and obviously, these can impact negotiations.